What is T cell receptor and How T cell receptor diversity is generated?

 In high-resolution HLA typing, next-generation sequencing and microarray-based analysis give the best result.
 However, as compared to low-resolution analysis NGS based high-resolution analysis gives the best result along with sequence comparison with expression of that particular alleles.

-In case of thalassemia major and sickle cell disease, bone marrow transplantation gives hope to the patient.
+In the case of thalassemia major and sickle cell disease, bone marrow transplantation gives hope to the patient.
 In that case, HLA typing is a very important tool for matching donor’s and recipient’s compatibility.

 Read related articles: Immunogenetics class 2